 I never really understood what she meant until I recently stood back to take stock of my own creative life and realized that this is exactly how I would now describe myself.

 I worked for a number of years as a theatrical scenic artist, painting sets for opera and theater, and always thought that would be my career forever.
 But then theater led me to textile design.
-And for the next 15 years I was a handpainted textile artist, designing and creating hand dyed, painted and silkscreened fabrics.
+And for the next 15 years I was a hand painted textile artist, designing and creating hand dyed, painted and silkscreened fabrics.
 And most recently I have worked as a graphic designer, turned Creative Director - my current profession.
-But through all of it, I have been a fine artist working in mixed media from painting to fused glass and currently encaustic.
+But through all of it, I have been a fine artist working in mixed media from painting to fused glass to encaustic to printmaking.

-I see my newest work in encaustic and mixed media as being a step along the path, influenced greatly by the work that I did for many years as a textile designer, and paving the way for the next of my serial lives.
+I see my newest work in monoprint and mixed media as being a step along the path, influenced greatly by the repeating pattern work that I did for many years as a textile designer, and paving the way for the next of my serial lives.